Community Benefit Contributions

 $3,743,979 (7.8% of Net Revenue)

 How do we compare?

-When compared to similar size hospitals across the state, Hudson Hospital & Clinics many times exceeds the average community benefit contributions in nearly all reportable categories.
+When compared to similar size hospitals across the state, Hudson Hospital & Clinic many times exceeds the average community benefit contributions in nearly all reportable categories.
 The hospital continues to be a strong leader in community outreach, health professions education and community-building activities.